konradha/konradha.github.io/content/posts/part1-exponential-integrators.md

 draft: false
 ---

+_Disclaimer: Lots of sources are missing here.
+Will be added in the future._

 This is the first one of a sequence of posts during which we'll work through efficiently writing a simple finite differences simulation.
 We'll touch on some physics, some numerical methods, some C++, some CUDA.
 Eventually we'll see some pretty animations.